redhat-appstudio/infra-deployments/components/monitoring/prometheus/README.md

 For those reasons, another instance is needed to federate the other instances, and write metrics to RHOBS.

-This instance collect selected metrics from Platform Prometheus and UWM Prometheus, and remote-writes selected labels for those metrics to RHOBS, which in turn, makes the metrics accessible to AppSRE Grafana.
+This instance collects selected metrics from Platform Prometheus and UWM Prometheus, and remote-writes selected labels for those metrics to RHOBS, which in turn, makes the metrics accessible to AppSRE Grafana.